spreeker/signals-demo/README.md

 A call to ```./run.sh``` will spin up the necessary Docker containers, check out and build the necessary repositories and initialise the database.

-After completion, create the signals.admin@amsterdam.nl user as described in the README of the Signals [repository][signals_repo].
+After completion, create the superuser as described in the README of the Signals [repository][signals_repo].
 Be aware that the container name in the command listed there (signals) should be replaced with the name of the signals_api container in your environment (probably signals_admin_1).